Code360In/katacoda-scenarios-28/hackyourfuture-react/1-components/steps/3a-nwb-component/README.md

 `yarn init`{{execute}}

-Enter and accept all de
+Enter and accept all defaults.

 #### Create an index.js file